onqtam/headjack/src/motivation/possibilities.md

 ability to choose to see someone's reactions/comments or not when added in a list like twitter's lists - different types of levels of filtering for lists

+- we can't sort the tweets of someone based on engagement

 how to construct a timeline of referenced facts & news? incentive to link to a timeline?